Internship and Work Opportunities

-For more information about on-campus job opportunities, please visit the Campus Jobs website, or contact the Student Employment Manager, Nadine Garrett.
+For more information about on-campus job opportunities, please visit the Campus Jobs website, or contact the Student Employment Manager, Cindy Coleman.
 Please note that international students are not eligible for positions marked as "Federal Work Study."
 These positions are reserved for students who are receiving Federal Pell grants.

 Off-Campus Work and Internship Opportunities

 There are several opportunities that F-1 visa international students have to pursue off-campus work and internship opportunities.